 Good masks (This Duke University study ranks the effectiveness of various types) worn correctly over the nose and mouth do offer at least some benefit.
 I think the dangers have been exaggerated.
 A listener told me of a person who did not want to wear a mask for fear people might think that she was a democrat.
 That seems a particularly stupid reason to avoid a mask.
 Speaking of dumb, wearing a mask plus a plastic face shield to protect the eyes is fine.
 Wearing a plastic face shield to avoid someone spitting at you is okay, but not if it is instead of a mask to protect from airborne contamination is nearly pointless.

 Medications.
-So far, there is no surefire go-to drug to cure a serious case of covid-19, but studies are beginning to accumulate.
-I know of no reason one cannot improve outcomes by using the nutritional remedies along with medication.
+So far, there is no single surefire go-to drug to cure a serious case of covid-19, but studies are beginning to accumulate.
+I know of no reason one cannot improve outcomes by using the nutritional remedies above along with medication.
 It may take assertiveness to get the doctors onboard.
+Here is a list of doctors not afraid to treat the disease with whatever works and a Directory of Doctors Prescribing Effective Outpatient COVID-19 Therapy.
+This links to an article discussing successful hospital protocols using vitamin C (helpful with sepsis) and other things.Marilyn Singleton, MD (my radio guest on 3/20) recommended this patient Covid-19 treatment guide.
+Rapid Recovery, for FREE.

 Anti-fever medications.
 Unless a fever gets really high, like over 102○ it might be smarter to avoid aspirin, acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others).
 In addition to the drug side effects, fever is one way the body fights infection.
 It is also a trigger for forming antibodies to create an important immunity factor.

 Remdesivir.
 This randomized placebo controlled study of 1062 patients showed that Remdesivir showed that the drug improved recovery from 15 days to 10 and reduced deaths from 11.9% to 6.7%.
-(The drug is extremely expensive and must be given intravenously usually only in the hospital.)
+(The drug is extremely expensive and must be given intravenously usually only in the hospital.
+Maybe not the best first line of defense.)

 Monoclonal Antibodies.
-The FDA’s press release describes the ‘cocktail’ as “laboratory-made proteins that mimic the immune system’s ability to fight off harmful pathogens such as viruses.”
+The FDA’s has approved this ‘cocktail’ described as “laboratory-made proteins that mimic the immune system’s ability to fight off harmful pathogens such as viruses.”
 The testing results showed, “For patients at high risk for disease progression, hospitalizations and emergency room visits occurred in 3% of casirivimab and imdevimab-treated patients on average compared to 9% in placebo-treated patients.
 The effects on viral load, reduction in hospitalizations and ER visits were similar in patients receiving either of the two casirivimab and imdevimab doses…Possible side effects of casirivimab and imdevimab include: anaphylaxis and infusion-related reactions, fever, chills, hives, itching and flushing.”
 The FDA emergency use authorization was given to Regeneron Pharmaceuticals Inc.

 Hydroxychloroquine.
 The drug most people have heard of is hydroxychloroquine (HCQ) because it became a political football.
 This website lists the negative and surprisingly large number of positive studies on the drug and its relationship to deaths.
 Based on worldwide experience, it seems clear that HQ is helpful if used early in the disease and especially in combination with zinc and the antibiotic azithromycin.
 (One action of HCQ is getting zinc into cells where it limits viral multiplication.
 That makes it an ionophore.)
+It is inexpensive, widely available and has a long history of safe use.
 HCQ has been poo-pooed by the media seemingly just because President Trump mentioned it.
 (Again, I think political bias is a stupid basis on which to decide health matters.)
+Simone Gold, MD discusses this medication in this provocative video.

 Steroids.
 A review of 17 studies showed that steroids reduced mortality among severely ill covid-19 patients because they reduce runaway inflammation.
 (Note that many nutritional supplements are also anti-inflammatory) Richard Bartlett, MD has had great clinical success with an existing asthma medicine a corticosteroid budesonide, when inhaled via a nebulizer.
 However, his efforts to tell the story keep getting censored because no double-blind studies have done on this purpose.
 Hopefully, this link will stay active.